priyankamittal-09/spark-search-analysis/README.md

 ### 4. (optional step) Script to pull spark project from the git repository to run SBT tests.
 You should by default be on the /app directory level.
 sh test-script.sh

-### 5. Main script to run the jar using spark-submit
+### 5. Main script to run the jar using spark-submit using the access key & secret key provided in the mail
-sh start-script.sh
+sh start-script.sh <access-key> <secret-key>

+###6 The final tsv file is available at:
+/app/output/result/part-xxx....xx.csv

 ### 6. To exit docker container
 exit